 In a retail environment, OSHA concerns include hazard communication, job-hazard analysis, material safety data sheets, blood-borne pathogens, and ergonomics.
 EPAinvolves evaluation and management of waste, stream runoff, and recycling programs.
 ATF deals with the licensure, sale, and recordkeeping of firearms, tobacco, and alcohol.
 DOL monitors and enforces labor laws.
 The DOT regulates shipping and transportation.
 Noncompliance in any of these areas can result in significant fines, not to mention the potential cost of injury or litigation.

 Safety Programs not only demonstrate to your customers and employees that you care, but they help to minimize risk and exposures and can result in significant savings for your company.
 Be certain you are sharing information about accidents, claims, and loss runs with all associates to keep awareness up and safety top of mind.Work with insurance and risk management resources to analyze claims data and look for trends.
 Develop programs to address the root causes of the most serious or most frequent type of accidents.
-Remember to utilize the broker or insurance company’s loss control department to assist in analysis and development of programs.
+Remember to usd the broker or insurance company’s loss control department to assist in analysis and development of programs.

 Emergency Preparedness means losses are less likely to happen and if they do occur are less likely to be catastrophic.
 Emergency procedures must be documented and made available in every work area.
 Drills should be conducted periodically and associates provided with feedback on their performance.
 Emergency procedures are only as good as the people who use them.
 If nobody knows or remembers what they are, they may as well not even exist.